Transport mobility package – current legal status

 For each day of stay abroad in the performance of international transport, the driver receives a uniform per diem rate of 60 euros.
 This is the result of a simplification, since until now the amount of per diems varied depending on which country the driver was in.

 Mr. Karol performs international transportation for his employer by land.
-His monthly income is PLN 9200 – so it exceeds the average salary (currently it is PLN 7768.35).
+His monthly income is PLN 9,200 – so it exceeds the average salary (currently PLN 7,768.35).

 To calculate the Social Security contribution base for a driver, the total amount of per diems he received while performing his duties must be subtracted from his earnings.
 Mr. Karol stayed abroad for 8 days, and therefore received an allowance of 480 euros.
-At the current exchange rate of PLN 4.29, this means that per diems converted into zlotys amount to PLN 2059.20.
+At the current exchange rate of PLN 4.29, this means that the per diems, converted into zlotys, amount to PLN 2,059.20.
 We subtract this amount from the driver’s monthly income:

 A few more important changes are worth mentioning:

-• As of recently, the days of stay abroad referred to in the Law on Working Time of Drivers and the PIT Law do not include days during which the driver took vacation, unpaid leave or was on sick leave.
+• The days of stay abroad referred to in the Law on Drivers’ Hours of Work and the PIT Law do not include days during which the driver took annual leave, unpaid leave or was on sick leave.

 • If a driver stays abroad for less than 12 hours in a day, he receives a correspondingly smaller allowance – ½ of the amount when the stay is between 8 and 12 hours, ⅓ of the amount when the stay is less than 8 hours.